 2. Moses’ Wilderness Experience

 Even though survival techniques have evolved very much, it is said that since the year 2001 over 2,100 migrants have perished in the Sonoran desert.
 Some call it the Devil’s highway.
 If you are not careful, you will die by the sting of a Rattlesnake or a Scorpion if not by the terrible heat or a poisonous plant you stepped on.

 Imagine how hard life must have been for Moses as he lead the children of Israel to the Promised land through the desert, (Deuteronomy 8:15).
 Psalm 91:3-14 corresponds to these hardships and the Lord’s deliverance Moses experienced while he lead the Israelites out of Egypt and to the promised land.

 (A) Psalm 91:3-4

-Moses remembers God dividing the Red sea and creating a pathway to safety, away from the Egyptian army who came to hunt down Moses and the fellow Israelites.
+Moses remembers God dividing the Red sea and creating a pathway to safety, away from the Egyptian army who came to hunt down Moses and his fellow Israelites.
 (Exodus 14:21)